 What should my skater wear?

-IFS and Private Starskaters should wear fitted shirts/jackets and leggings/pants.
-No hoods, jeans, or baggy clothing will be permitted.
+PreSTAR, STARSkate and CompetitiveSkate participants should wear fitted shirts/jackets and leggings/pants.
+No hoods, jeans, or baggy clothing are permitted.
 Mittens are optional.
 Hair must be out of the face and tied back.

 What kind of skates should I buy?

-If your skater is in IFS or Privates, they must have figure skaters.
-For other programs, lace up skates are highly recommended.
-Hockey VS Figure skates?
+Hockey vs figure skates?
 Either option is fine.
 There is no one option that is more difficult to first learn on.
-However, switching from hockey to figure can be a hard transition.
-So if the family has any ideas of the skater being a figure skater, they should start with a pick!
-Make sure the skates are tied properly.
-Check out the links below for how-to videos.
+However, switching from hockey to figure skates can be a hard transition.
+So, if your skater is interested in figure skating, they should start with figure skates!

 Who will be coaching my skater?